nathaliaiscoding/spotify-clone/README.md

 # spotify-clone
-project done in a bootstrap class in 2020
-HTML + CSS + Bootstrap
+responsive project done in a Bootstrap class in 2020 HTML + CSS + Bootstrap